Where To Watch The London Marathon

 Participants cross Tower Bridge with the sub 4 hour pace runner during The TCS London Marathon on Sunday 23rd April 2023. © Thomas Lovelock for London Marathon Events/TCS London Marathon.

-Spectators are welcome to watch the London Marathon along the entire 26 mile stretch, but we recommend steering clear of Greenwich Park and St James’s Park, the two busiest sections.
+Spectators are welcome to watch the London Marathon along the entire 26 mile stretch, but the start and end, Greenwich Park and St James’s Park, are the two busiest sections.
 Tower Bridge and the Tower of London are popular spots, because you can see the runners going in both directions.
 In the City of London, there are plenty of viewing spots and great vibes to boot.

 TV Coverage